GDPR guidance from the Independent Schools' Bursars Association

 Other key guidance published by ISBA recently and available to members includes:

 - a data audit grid to enable schools to work through the process of assessing what data they hold.
 This is a recommended step before taking any action over relevant policies, and is available in ISBA’s reference library.

-- a template privacy notice and guide available for members which can be downloaded here.
+- a template privacy notice and guide available for members.

-- data processing guidance and a template data processing agreement available here.
+- data processing guidance and a template data processing agreement.